VincenzoGuastella/MandelbrotSetDesigner/README.txt

 Versio 0.1.2

 Added smoothed colors.
-Now the user can choose trouhg the GUI every possible color or color smoothing to be applied to the diagram.
+Now the user can choose through the GUI every possible color or color smoothing to be applied to the diagram.